geodynamics/aspect/cookbooks/van-keken/doc/van-keken.md

 thermal expansion to zero (resulting in a density that does not depend on the temperature, making the temperature a passively advected field) and instead makes the density depend on the first compositional field.
-The second section prescribes that the first compositional field&rsquo;s initial conditions are 0 above a line describes by a cosine and 1 below it.
+The second section prescribes that the first compositional field's initial conditions are 0 above a line describes by a cosine and 1 below it.
 Because the dependence of the density on the compositional field is negative, this means that a lighter fluid underlies a heavier one.